Dr. med. Dirk Manski

 Forniceal rupture:

-Contrast media increases diuresis and may cause a forniceal rupture [fig. forniceal rupture], most common in patients with an ureteral calculi.
+Contrast medium increases diuresis and may cause a forniceal rupture [fig. forniceal rupture], most common in patients with an ureteral calculi.
 Forniceal rupture necessitates ureteral stenting.
 Intravenous urography should not be done in patients with renal colic.

-Intravenous urography with forniceal rupture: 12 min film (left) and 30 min film (right): the 12~min film shows the beginning contrast media extravasation, the 30 min film shows pronounced extravasation.
+Intravenous urography with forniceal rupture: 12 min film (left) and 30 min film (right): the 12~min film shows the beginning contrast medium extravasation, the 30 min film shows pronounced extravasation.
 With kind permission, Dr. R. Gumpinger, Kempten.

 Urogramm bei prävesikalem Harnleiterstein rechts zeigt sich die Ausbildung einer Fornixruptur

-Complications due to contrast media:
+Complications due to contrast medium:

-See section contrast media.
+See section contrast medium.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z